A Tale of the Snow Queen

 ‘I would,’ the young woman said

 resolutely.
-It was a mark of change that
+It was a mark of the change in her that

 she would accept such a challenge.
 But to

-accept is as easy as speaking, less so bear it out.
+accept is as easy as speaking, less so to bear it out.

 ‘Even for mice?’ the queen asked, as